apitoolkit/apitoolkit-landing/docs/documentation/index.md

 # Documentation

 APIToolkit, as an API management system, provides a comprehensive solution to narrow the process of managing and monitoring APIs within your application.

-It offers a centralized platform that enables you to gain visibility and control over your API ecosystem, making it easier to understand and analyze the interactions between your application and third-party integrations.
+APItoolkit offers a centralized platform that enables you to gain visibility and control over your API ecosystem, making it easier to understand and analyze the interactions between your application and third-party integrations.

 ## Features

+When you integrate APIToolkit with your application, you gain access to the following features out of the box:

 - API Monitoring and Observability